Dental Implants in Champaign, IL

 Consider a dental implant your replacement root.
-Your dentist implants the replacement root in your jaw, and it integrates with the jawbone over time.
-When integration is complete, it is time for your new tooth, which tops your implant—the replacement tooth is also called a dental crown.
+Your dentist inserts the replacement root in your jaw, and it integrates with the jawbone over time.
+When integration is complete, it is time for your new tooth, which tops your implant.
+The replacement tooth is also called a dental crown.
 This crown sits above your gumline and is not distinguishable from your natural teeth.

 Your dentist in Champaign, IL makes sure the area he’s working in is completely numb before implant placement, and he will provide at-home instructions to promote healing and to ease mild discomfort.
 These instructions may include over-the-counter pain reliever suggestions or more specific guidelines.
 The good news is that many patients report not needing pain medication, comparing implant placement to less invasive dental treatments like fillings or crown placement.

 Dental implant posts or replacement roots are strong enough to support a new arch of replacement teeth, too.
 This method is ideal if you have complete or significant tooth loss.
 Generally, it takes only four to six dental implant posts to support a full denture.
 This approach is typically less expensive than a dental implant placed for every missing tooth.

 How can I avoid additional tooth loss?

 The best way to avoid tooth loss, including extractions for decay, is through preventive dentistry.

-Preventive dentistry creates the best foundation for healthy teeth long term—providing the treatments you need to lower your risks for tooth decay, root infection, and periodontal disease.
+Preventive dental care creates the best foundation for healthy teeth long term.
+These routine treatments lower your risks for tooth decay, root infection, and periodontal disease.